itssme/cs-tournament-manager/readme.md

 ## What does this software do?

 It manages a number of get5 servers for small to medium lan parties.
-E.g. the webinterface lets you define new matches by selecting players and creating teams.
-You can then select a free server, and the match config file will be transferred and loaded to the csgo server.
+E.g. the webinterface (and the telegram bot) lets you define new matches by selecting players and creating teams.
+A new get5 server will then be started in a dicker container and the match config file will be transferred and loaded to the csgo server.
 It also displays some basic statistics about the servers.

-## How to use this software?
+## How to use this software

+TODO: add instructions on how to build the dockerfile for the get5 server

 + Edit the `teams.json` file to include all your teams and players.
 This file will be mounted in the dockerfile.
 + Then start the server like: `docker-compose up --build`